 - Good banking services including a free checking account

-- Free DRIP (dividend reinvestment, but you must call customer support to get it)
+- Free DRIP (dividend reinvestment; client must call customer support to set it up)

 - High margin rates

 - Advanced trading platform, MarketPro, is available to clients with total combined balance of $50,000+, or making 15 trades per quarter